ocaml/vim-ocaml/README.md

 ## History

-This repo started out by @rgrinberg extracting Markus Mottl's improvements to the builtin OCaml support in vim.
+This repo started out by @rgrinberg extracting Markus Mottl's improvements to the builtin OCaml support in Vim.
 Later, support for more OCaml related tools was added: dune, opam etc. Nowadays, it's maintained by a team.